Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

 \subsubsection{The DANN Algorithm}

-\citet{ganin2015unsupervised} separate the neural network used to learn the task into a \textit{feature extractor} network $r_\theta$ and \textit{task-specific} network $c_\sigma$, parameterized respectively by $\theta$ and $\sigma$.
+Ganin et al. \cite{ganin2015unsupervised} separate the neural network used to learn the task into a \textit{feature extractor} network $r_\theta$ and \textit{task-specific} network $c_\sigma$, parameterized respectively by $\theta$ and $\sigma$.
 A binary domain discriminator $d_\mu$ outputting probabilities is trained to distinguish between the source and target distribution based on the representation learned by $r_\theta$.
 Meanwhile, $r_\theta$ is trained to learn a representation that is not only useful for the task at hand, but also adept at ``\textit{fooling}'' the domain discriminator (i.e., maximizing its errors).
-In details, given a source distribution $\mathbb{P}$ and a target distribution $\mathbb{Q}$, the domain adversarial training objective is described
+In details, given an empirical sample $\hat{\mathbb{P}} = (x_i)_{i=1}^n$ from the source distribution $\mathbb{P}$ and a sample $\hat{\mathbb{Q}} = (x'_i)_{i=1}^n$ from the target distribution $\mathbb{Q}$, the domain adversarial training objective is described